pyenphase/pyenphase/docs/usage_authentication.md

 from pyenphase import Envoy
 from pyenphase.auth import EnvoyTokenAuth

-token: str = "get token from storage"
+token: str = "get token from some storage"

 envoy = Envoy(host_ip_or_name)
 await envoy.setup()